'Emotional' Willis impresses on England return

 England got the job done comfortably in the end, despite being far from their fluid best against an improving Azzurri side.

-Borthwick said his side took "steps forward" after earning him a first win of his tenure.
+Borthwick said his side has moved forward after earning him a first win of his tenure.

 "There were some small positive steps forward," said the former lock.